Aboelsaood23/check-git-/README.md

 this used for git trainig
-second try on DEC 29
+second try on DEC 29  this is markdown file